rachadele/download-geo-fastqs/README.md

 ## Acknowledgments

-Scripts in this repo were written with the helo of ChatGPT (version 3.5).
+Scripts in this repo were written with the help of ChatGPT (version 3.5).